 Aerospace engineers are employed primarily in the manufacturing, analysis, design, research, and development of aircraft, spacecraft, and defense systems.
 The federal government is one of the main employers in the industry, mainly due to the demand created by each of the branches of the military.
 Federal departments, such as the Departments of Defense, Transportation, and Energy also employ aerospace engineers, and the crown jewel employers in aeronautics are NASA and JPL.
-The air transportation industry for both passengers and cargo also hire aerospace engineers for design, manufacturing, testing, and maintaining aircraft.
+The air transportation industry for both passengers and cargo also recruit aerospace engineers for design, manufacturing, testing, and maintaining aircraft.
 Opportunities in the field are expanding with the introduction of private enterprise in space travel, exploration, and research.

 Historically, opportunities for employment in the field were working with the government directly, or large aerospace manufacturers working for the government or military.
 The field has evolved and grown with the expansion of the airline industry and the space program.
 Active employers are NASA, JPL (operated by Caltech under a contract from NASA).
 SpaceX is one of the newest entrants in the industry, actively developing technologies with the potential for enormous change.